bonitasoft/bonita-labs-doc/md/installation_guide.md

 ./bonita-ici --file configuration.properties
 ```

-The sample configuration file named `configuration.properties` contains all properties that can be configured.
+The sample configuration file named `configuration.properties` contains all properties that can be configured and configuration tips.

 ### BICI Living Applications deployment